 - Which lodge you will stay at depends on your launch date.
 Inquire with the front office for specifics.

 - More whitewater rafting, from Paradise to Foster Bar take out.
 This is your departure day.
 You’ll head to the takeout at Foster Bar (near Agness, Oregon) at 2 pm.
 See takeout instructions below.

 Foster Bar Take Out

 Takeout is at 2 pm at Foster Bar (near Agness, Oregon).
 Foster Bar is 26 miles from the city of Gold Beach and the Pacific Ocean.
 Morrisons Rogue Wilderness Adventure vans will pick you up and bring you back to our offices.
-However, you can have your car shuttled for an additional $125 and you can visit the Redwoods or other parts of the Oregon Coast.
+However, you can have your car shuttled for an additional cost and you can visit the Redwoods or other parts of the Oregon Coast.